thomsen85/IM-WANTEDD/docs/simulation/index.md

 ## Landscape

 Running the simulation shows drones moving through a landscape.
 The landscape chosen is Gjerdrum.
 In decemeber 2020, a large landslide occured in Gjerdrum.
 10 people died where the last was found in march 2021.
-The area to search was very large, and terrain that was difficult and dangerous to traverse (Wikipedia, 2023).
+The search area was extensive, and the terrain was difficult and dangerous to traverse (Wikipedia, 2023).
 Drones would in this case be useful to systematically search for victims effeciently.
 The operation would not rely on people to traverse the terrain.
 The drones would with an already existing beacon technology, be able to locate victims accurately.

 Arial photos of the landscape after 2020 has been gathered and combined into a single photo.
 This photo has then been used with a DSM of the area to create a 3D model of the landscape in [QGIS](https://qgis.org/en/site/).
 The DSM is downloaded from [Kartverket høydedata](https://hoydedata.no/) Figure 3 shows the terrain photo used in the simulation.
 Unfortunately, the 3D visualization has a capacity for the detail it can use from the DSM so the terrain is not as detailed as it could be, but it still visualizes the landscape's features.